 Several recent articles have focused on the phenomenon called “Black Swan” events, defined by their unpredictability, their far-reaching and almost catastrophic consequences, and the tendency afterward to make the occurrence seem less random than it actually was.
 Whether or not there will be an effort to explain COVID-19 as being less random, the first two conditions have been met.

-While everyone communicates electronically on a daily basis, there is always the option to meet face-to-face.
+While everyone communicates electronically on a daily basis, there has always the option to meet face-to-face.
 With this opportunity denied on a global scale, we’ve come to realize what we’re missing: human in-person interaction.
 And the live event industry has been pummeled—not only trade shows, but all the ancillary industries like travel, hotels, restaurants, wherever people meet to talk, socialize, and do business.

 But like the fallout from 9/11, this too shall pass.
 And in the meantime, how do you plan for the future when the end date for the response to the virus is uncertain?

 In conversations with trade show and event managers, three planning scenarios emerge.
 These are not mutually exclusive but three possible contingencies, depending on outcomes not under their control.

 - Live events—full speed ahead.
 Trade show marketers are using the model that has worked for so long with a few modifications.
 Beyond hand sanitizer on every exhibit counter, plans include reducing the number of touch screens, building in lag time for testing for the virus before people enter the hall, and possibly reduced exhibit sizes.
 Planners are reviewing the model for any modifications that can ensure safety.
 On the other hand, they are keenly aware of the growing need and appreciation for human interaction, networking, and the exchange of ideas.